UN told failure to deal with diversity is root cause of wars

 Koofi said the Afghan situation shows how the imbalance in power is “at the roots of so much conflict and inequality.”

-Rwandan President Paul Kagame, whose country was the scene of genocide in 1994, said sustainable peace can only be built if the root causes of conflict are understood by a broad range of the population, and it requires dialogue and search for solutions.
+Rwandan President Paul Kagame, whose country was the scene of genocide in 1994 in which 800,000 Tutsis and moderate Hutus were massacred by the majority Hutu population., said sustainable peace can only be built if the root causes of conflict are understood by a broad range of the population, and it requires dialogue and search for solutions.

 “It may not be possible to entirely prevent all conflict,” he said.
 “In fact, disagreements and grievances will always be there in one form or another.
 But the intensity and the impact of conflicts can be minimized by remaining attentive to local needs” and delivering “the results that citizens expect and deserve.”